-Macy’s results beat forecasts on holiday sales lift
+Macy's holiday quarter beats Street, investors skeptical on strategy

 Macy’s reported a small decline in holiday same-store sales in January, surprising investors who were bracing for a sharper drop after a profit warning citing weak international tourism and sluggish mall traffic.

-“We had a solid holiday season ... our customers responded well to our gifting assortment and marketing strategies, especially in the 10 days before Christmas, when we saw a significant uptick in sales,” Chief Executive Officer Jeff Gennette said on a post-earnings conference call.
+“We had a solid holiday season,” though the entire year did not play out as intended, Chief Executive Officer Jeff Gennette said on a post-earnings conference call.

-The entire year, however, did not play out as intended, Gennette added.

-Earlier this month, Macy’s said it would close 125 stores, including those based in “lower tier” shopping malls, and explore new off-mall formats as a part of its strategy to cut costs and boost growth.
-The retailer also cut jobs and is closing several offices. [nL4N2A445L]

 Excluding one-time items, the company earned $2.12 per share, beating the average estimate of $1.96.